block-core/angor-blog/src/content/posts/markdown-extended.md

 ---
 title: Markdown Extended Features
 published: 2024-05-01
-description: 'Read more about Markdown features in Angor'
+description: 'Check out our blog to learn more about the features of Markdown'
 image: ''
-tags: [Demo, Example, Markdown, Angor]
+tags: [Example, Markdown, Angor]
 category: 'Examples'
 draft: false
 ---